 - You want to automate charting as much as you can, but you don’t want to order tests and procedure where not required.

 - You want to give enough attention to the patient and you want to document their ‘story’ and ‘narrative’.

 Where is the balance?

 You need to understand what a template really is.
 Every vendor has their own definition of ‘template’.
-It could mean anything from a single button template for a condition, to sub-templates of every part of a SOAP note.
-You can have sub-templates for HPI, ROS, Physical Exam, Assessment, Plan, Orders and Procedures, Medications.
+It could mean anything from a single button template for a condition to sub-templates of every part of a SOAP note.
+You can have sub-templates for HPI, ROS, Physical Exams, Assessments, Plans, Orders and Procedures, and Medications.
 There cannot be one-size-fits-all templates.

 The first step is to understand your own office workflow.
 What happens when a patient comes in?
 Who does the initial triage?
 Who does what part of the patient encounter?
 For example, your MA could be collecting initial data such as: